Anonyme25-git/DASViT1D/README.md

 Supported by France 2030 (INFRAlight, ADEME) and co-funded by the European Union (NextGenerationEU).
 We also thank IMT Nord Europe and the maintainers of the public ϕ-OTDR dataset (DOI: https://doi.org/10.6084/m9.figshare.27004732).

-## Citation

-If you use this repository or reproduce the results, please cite: